Ai-Yukino/smol-puhe/README.md

 ## 💬 Voice sample clips 💬

-If you don't want to downlaod the full data set above, you can listen to and download the 10 sample clips in the following links:
+If you don't want to downlaod the full data set above, you can listen to and download the 10 sample clips we used in our analysis below:

 ### Female speaker sample clips